 With beautiful purple flowers and many small shoots of green foliage, Mexican Heather is a great addition to your annuals garden!
 Mexican Heather is a popular annual at Homestead Gardens, so we broke down some important things to consider when caring for your own Mexican Heather plants.

 First, let’s learn a little more about Mexican Heather.

 Mexican Heather is a shrub-like groundcover with bright green leaves and small flowers, normally pink, white or lavender colors.

-Mexican Heather originated from warmer, Central American climates, so it grows great in warmer weather!
+Mexican Heather originated from Central American climates, so it grows great in warmer weather!
 For areas that have cold winters like Pennsylvania, Mexican Heather can be planted as an annual.

 Mexican Heather goes by a bunch of names, including:

 - Hawaiian Heather